shevchenkoav/Adaptive-Index-Defrag-for-AWS-RDS-SQL-SERVER/README.md

 Fore more information regarding AdaptiveIndexDefrag please check the following blog post: https://blogs.msdn.microsoft.com/blogdoezequiel/2011/07/03/adaptive-index-defrag/

 In order to work in AWS RDS SQL Server cloud offer, it was necessary to adapt AdaptiveIndexDefrag script.
-Since i do not have access to MSDB or MODEL or MASTER (SQL SERVER System Databases), adopted the database called ‘MaintenanceOS’ to install all the infrastructure needed to deploy this process.
+Since i do not have access to MSDB or MODEL or MASTER (SQL SERVER System Databases), adapted the database called ‘MaintenanceOS’ to install all the infrastructure needed to deploy this process.